TRManderson/trm.io/_posts/2017-02-05-documentation-lessons.md

 Especially important:
  - I'll add human checks to the automated process, to be removed at a later date when confidence has been established.

+UPDATE 2017-02-06 11:30:00+10:00:

+In response to some discussion about this post on Facebook, [Tony Morris](http://blog.tmorris.net/) had this to say:

+>As to checklists, this is taught heavily in aviation under the subject Human Factors.
+I regularly talk to myself when flying.
+In fact, I did it just this morning.
+However, I disagree with the advice of deviating from a plan.
+That just doesn't work.
+Be prepared for the change in plan.
+>
+>I was given my landing clearance at 1500ft AGL, <1 mile out this morning.
+I was planning to land, but you know, I have to deviate from that plan, or I'd be sitting in a twisted aeroplane right now.
+I also had an unwell passenger.
+The skill is learning to adapt to changing plans, including unanticipated changes.

+This emphasises something very important that I didn't: things go wrong, and you have to be able to deal with that.

 Documenting Changes (and versions)
 -------------------